boshek/bclaws/laws/statute/M/Mental_Health_Act.md

   (4) If the director or chair has no information about the identity of the patient's near relatives, this section is sufficiently complied with if the notice is sent to the Public Guardian and Trustee.

+## Rights advice

+**34.3(1)** A director who gives a notice under section 34, 34.1 or 34.2 must include the information that the patient is entitled to meet with an independent rights advisor.

+  (2) On giving a notice to a patient under section 34 or 34.1, a director

+  - (a) must ask the patient whether the patient desires to be contacted by a rights advisor, and

+  - (b) must, if the patient requests to be contacted by a rights advisor, comply with the director's duties under Part 5.

+  (3) A request under subsection (2) (b) may be made orally or in writing.

 ## Transfers